Skip to main content

 For children with COVID-19 and PARDS who require mechanical ventilation:

-• The Panel recommends targeting plateau pressures of ≤28 cm H2O for children with normal chest wall compliance and ≤32 cm H2O for those with impaired chest wall compliance (AIII).
+• The Panel recommends targeting plateau pressures of ≤28 cm H2O in children with normal chest wall compliance and ≤32 cm H2O in those with impaired chest wall compliance (AIII).

-• The Panel recommends using a higher positive end-expiratory pressure (PEEP) strategy (i.e., 10–15 cm H2O or higher in patients with severe PARDS) over a lower PEEP strategy, titrated based on observed responses in oxygenation, hemodynamics, and respiratory system compliance (BIIb).
+• The Panel recommends using positive end-expiratory pressure (PEEP) at or above the level recommended in the Acute Respiratory Distress Syndrome (ARDS) Network’s PEEP/FiO2 table and titration of PEEP based on observed responses in oxygenation, hemodynamics, and respiratory system compliance (AIIb).

-• The Panel recommends permissive hypercapnia (e.g., pH 7.15–7.30), if needed, to remain within lung-protective strategies and to minimize ventilator-associated lung injury, provided the patient does not have a coexisting condition that would be worsened by acidosis (e.g., severe pulmonary hypertension, ventricular dysfunction, intracranial hypertension) (AIII).
+• The Panel recommends permissive hypercapnia (i.e., 7.2–7.3 pH) to remain within lung-protective strategies and to minimize ventilator-associated lung injury, provided the patient does not have a coexisting condition that would be worsened by acidosis (e.g., severe pulmonary hypertension, ventricular dysfunction, intracranial hypertension) (AIII)

 • The Panel recommends against the routine use of inhaled nitric oxide (AIII).